You can apply for a concessionary travel pass (disabled) by completing the online bus pass application form.

 I applied for a pass, and I haven't heard anything?

-If you would like an update on the progress of your application please call Middlesbrough House on 01642 726053.
+If you would like an update on the progress of your application please call the Contact Centre on 01642 726053.

 Please note, if you've applied on the grounds of disability, your application can take on average 6 weeks to process, depending on the medical professional named to confirm your eligibility.